infozenlab/in2devops/README.md

 Summary
 -------
-The project is a web application visualizing Open FDA Data as per required by Open FDA Challenge.
+The project is a web application visualizing openFDA Data as per required by GSA 18F Agile Delivery Services RFQ.

 Generated project characteristics
 ---------------------------------